Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

        Generally, there is a target actor for each thing you can point a toolbox at.
        Examples include:
-       ContentActor (for a frame, such as a tab) WorkerActor (for various kind of workers)
+       FrameTargetActor (for a frame, such as a tab) WorkerActor (for various kind of workers)
        |
        \-- Tab-scoped actors: